PankajYadav67/zeptoclone/README.md

 cd zepto-clone
 npm install
 Configure environment variables:

 Create a .env file based on the provided .env.example and add the required configuration.
 Run the application:

 bash
-Copy code
 npm start
 Visit localhost:3000 in your browser to start using Zepto Clone.

-Contributing
+Contributing 🤝
-We welcome contributions from the community!
-If you find a bug or have an idea for an improvement, please open an issue or submit a pull request.
-Check out our contribution guidelines for more details.
+We welcome contributions!
+Found a bug or have an improvement idea?
+Open an issue or submit a pull request.
+Check our contribution guidelines for details.

-License
+License 📜
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+Contact 📧
-For any inquiries or feedback, please contact us at pankaj981966@gamil.com.
+For inquiries or feedback, contact us at pankaj981966@gmail.com. 💌